ni/install-systemlink-enterprise/guide/configuration/configure-hostnames.md

 The SystemLink UI is the primary access point for the application.
 In _systemlink-values.yaml_, set the first value in the `global.hosts` array to your chosen hostname.

-NOTE: The Helm chart supports multiple host names for the UI and API endpoints.
-This is an advanced feature not discussed here.

 ## Configuring Access to the API

 A separate hostname is required for programmatic access to the SystemLink API.
 This can take any form desired, but a standard choice is to take the UI hostname: